 One week later, 28-year-old Karen Dinsfriend’s body was found in an orange grove.
 She had been strangled and bludgeoned to death.
 Dinsfriend had also been working as a prostitute on Nebraska Avenue.
 Ligature marks were present on her neck and she had been bound.

-22-year-old Kimberly Hopps’s remains were found on the side of U.S. 301 north on Oct.
-31, 1984, but her murder was not attributed to Long right away.
+22-year-old Kimberly Hopps’s remains were found on the side of U.S. 301 north on October 31, 1984, but her murder was not attributed to Bobby Joe Long right away.
 She was nude, but exposure to the elements made her body impossible to identify.
 Too much time had passed to collect forensic evidence from the scene.

 Unknown to Long, McVey had seriously been contemplating suicide just hours before this attack.
 She’d even written a note, due to years of emotional and sexual abuse endured at the hands of her grandmother’s boyfriend.

 Lisa McVey later recalled in an episode of I Survived:

 “I was deathly afraid that he was going to kill me.
 Here I was thinking about killing myself, and now I was going to be fighting for my life.”

 McVey tried to connect with her captor even after he raped her repeatedly and sodomized her once.
 In a moment of bizarre kindness when Long washed and brushed her hair in his bathroom, McVey asked him why he had done this to her.
 He blamed his hatred for women.